-The Bouchfaa Law immigration lawyers and paralegals work closely with U.S. employers to assist with nonimmigrant employment visas in fields ranging from research science to health care and accounting.
-We also assist religious organizations with R-1 visas.
+The immigration lawyer works closely with U.S. employers to assist with nonimmigrant employment visas in fields ranging from research science to health care and accounting.
+She also assists religious organizations with R-1 visas.
 Following is a description of the most frequently used US nonimmigrant visa categories.

 The H-1B professional visa category can be utilized by an employer seeking the temporary services of a foreign professional in the United States in a specialty occupation.
 The position must require at least a Bachelor’s Degree in the field and must meet “prevailing wage” standards and be approved by the Department of Labor.
 H-1B visas may be acquired at a maximum of six years of authorization; further extensions may be available at certain stages in permanent residence processing.
 This category is currently subject to a strict annual numerical limitation and is therefore not always available.

 The H2A visa is designated for individuals who will be employed as seasonal farm workers temporarily.
 The H2A visa may be issued for a period up to one year and may be extended for a three year total duration.
 There is no numerical limit to the number of H2A visas issued.
 A single petition may be used to sponsor a large number of H2A visas if:

 - they will perform the same services;

 - they will work at the same location; and

 - they obtain their visa stamp through the same US Consulate.

 Spouses and children of H2A visa holders may enter and remain in the US in H4 status.
 H4 visa holders may attend school in the US but cannot accept employment.

 The H-2B visa program allows U.S. employers or U.S. agents who meet specific regulatory requirements to bring foreign nationals to the United States to fill temporary non agricultural jobs.